QuTech-Delft/OpenSquirrel/docs/tutorial/index.md

 Each compilation pass will take the circuit or IR as input and perform the specified action on it.
 Ultimately, these actions either validate or make changes to certain properties/components of the circuit, whilst preserving the semantic content of the program.

+!!! note "Order matters"

+    Note that the order in which the various compilation passes are applied will have an impact on the final result.
+    In particular, it will make more sense to validate a result after making any changes.
+    For instance, validating wether the gates in the circuit are part of the (specified) primitive gate set, should be done after decomposition.

 Check for more details: [Applying compilation passes](applying-compilation-passes.md)